 A spotting scope is a high-powered piece of equipment that allows the viewer to see objects in clear detail from a couple of hundred yards away (and sometimes, much more).
 But with all its pros, it doesn’t come without its cons as well.
 Here they are listed below:

 - Compact and can be used without hands (with tripod/stand)

-- Can be zoomed to high magnification levels (as compared to binoculars)
+- Often has a zoom setting to adjust magnification (as compared to binoculars)

-- Larger aperture lenses collect more light for better image quality
+- Larger aperture lenses collect more light for brighter and better image quality

-- Prime optical glass create a higher detailed and clear picture
+- Prime optical glass creates a higher detailed and clear picture

-- Higher price point based on tripod, accessories, and carry cases
+- Higher prices based on tripod, accessories, and carry cases

 - May produce unstable images at higher magnification levels